Brick Court Chambers

 • Add To Shortlisth

-Kyle is a leading commercial junior.
+Kyle Lawson is a leading commercial junior.
 He has a broad practice which covers all aspects of commercial litigation and international arbitration and he appears, both led and unled, in a wide range of commercial matters.
-Across Chambers & Partners UK and the Legal 500, Kyle is identified as a leading junior in five different areas of commercial practice: (1) Commercial Dispute Resolution; (2) Banking and Finance; (3) Civil Fraud; (4) Energy; and (5) Professional Negligence.
+Across Chambers & Partners UK and Legal 500, Kyle is identified as a leading junior in five different areas of commercial practice: (1) Commercial Dispute Resolution; (2) Banking and Finance; (3) Civil Fraud; (4) Energy; and (5) Professional Negligence.
 In recent years, the directories have said:

 - “Kyle is a highly charismatic advocate.
-Thanks to his high intelligence and exceptional insight, he quickly gains the confidence of the court”.
+Thanks to his high intelligence and exceptional insight, he quickly gains the confidence of the court”

 - “An impressive tactician and draftperson.
 Very impressive in front of clients.
 His written submissions are powerful and persuasive.
-A pleasure to work with”.
+A pleasure to work with”

-Kyle is a leading commercial junior.
+Kyle Lawson is a leading commercial junior.
 He has a broad practice which covers all aspects of commercial litigation and international arbitration and he appears, both led and unled, in a wide range of commercial matters.
-Across Chambers & Partners UK and the Legal 500, Kyle is identified as a leading junior in five different areas of commercial practice: (1) Commercial Dispute Resolution; (2) Banking and Finance; (3) Civil Fraud; (4) Energy; and (5) Professional Negligence.
+Across Chambers & Partners UK and Legal 500, Kyle is identified as a leading junior in five different areas of commercial practice: (1) Commercial Dispute Resolution; (2) Banking and Finance; (3) Civil Fraud; (4) Energy; and (5) Professional Negligence.
 In recent years, the directories have said:

 - “Kyle is a highly charismatic advocate.
-Thanks to his high intelligence and exceptional insight, he quickly gains the confidence of the court”.
+Thanks to his high intelligence and exceptional insight, he quickly gains the confidence of the court”

 - “An impressive tactician and draftperson.
 Very impressive in front of clients.
 His written submissions are powerful and persuasive.
-A pleasure to work with”.
+A pleasure to work with”

 Kyle has extensive experience of acting in high-profile, high-value, heavy-weight commercial disputes of all kinds, including cases featured in The Lawyer’s “Top 20 Cases” of 2016, 2017, 2019, 2021, 2022 and 2024.
 Examples of notable recent instructions include: